 Unrecognized Jaw Muscles

 The tensor tympani, for example, connects to your eardrum, and when you hear a loud noise, it begins to contract involuntarily.
-Exactly why isn’t known, but there are two prevailing theories: it may protect the delicate hearing components from damage, or it may be intended to improve the transmission of these sounds.
+No one knows exactly why, but there are two prevailing theories.
+First, it may protect the delicate hearing components from damage.
+Second, it may be intended to improve the transmission of these sounds.
 The tensor tympani may achieve both effects simultaneously.

 Jaw Dysfunction and Ear Symptoms

-Would this lead to tinnitus?
-Well, some people have conscious control of their tensor tympani muscles.
+Some people have conscious control of their tensor tympani muscles.
 When they cause the muscle to contract, they usually hear a rumbling sound.
 If the muscle were contracting involuntarily, who knows what type of sound a person might hear?
 In addition, inappropriate contraction of the tensor tympani and tensor veli palatini together might open your Eustachian tube at the wrong time, causing your ear pressure to become too high or too low, leading to ear stuffiness.